-On a daily basis they provide face to face and telephone support for on a wide range of topics.
+Daily they provide face to face and telephone support for on a wide range of topics.

 Carers Strategy Group NQS 3.1

 The Flintshire Carers Strategy Group is a forum for organisations who represent Carers from both the Statutory and third sector.
 The group has a key role in helping to shape relevant local, regional and national strategies for the development of services and legislation for carers.